1

 In other words, unless you have a reason to terminate the current lease legally, they could stay in the rental property as the lease terms should be followed.

-Ask a California Real Estate Attorney for Guidance
+Ask a Real Estate Attorney for Guidance

 ask a real estate attorney for guidance California

-If you are confused regarding the California state laws and the whole process of selling a rental property with a tenant in it, you should ask a real estate attorney for guidance and real estate advice.
+If you are confused regarding the state laws and the whole process of selling a rental property with a tenant in it, you should ask a real estate attorney for guidance and real estate advice.

 Take Care of the Upkeep of the Rental Property